Antique extendable oval walnut table from the 19th century from a Lombard residence

 Description

 Ancient foldable oval walnut table from the 19th century, originating from a Lombard residence.
-The tabletop is made of thick planks of walnut wood; the lower band is covered with walnut veneer with a small circular frame bordering the bottom edge.
+The tabletop is made of thick planks of walnut wood; the lower band is covered with walnut veneer with a small circular frame outlining the bottom edge.
 The four legs, covered with walnut veneer on solid walnut, are connected to a large central trunk.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing appreciation for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+There are many styles characteristic of antique furniture, but a few key ones can be distinguished.
+Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with fakes.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts in art appraisal, history, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details